On global identification in structural vector autoregressions: Extending the necessary and sufficient condition for exact identification

-In this section we provide a modified necessary and sufficient condition for exact identification that eliminates the redundancy issue that invalidates Theorem 7 of RWZ.
+In this section we provide a modified necessary and sufficient condition for exact identification that eliminates the redundancy issue erroneously invalidating Theorem 7 of RWZ and extend the condition to a broader class of transformation functions.
 Our proposal relies on the sequential feature of Algorithm 1 in RWZ and checks the rank condition for uniqueness of the $j$-th column vector $p_j$ for each $j = 1, \dots, n$.